whitespots-robot/VibeLMS/DEPLOYMENT.md

 ### User Management

 #### Creating Users (Recommended)
-Use the interactive console script
+Use the interactive console script like Django's `manage.py createuser`:

 ```bash
 # For local development